• Home

 About This Version

-“Over The Rainbow,” as well as Tony Bennett Sings a String of Harold Arlen is available on Apple Music.
+“What Good Does It Do,” as well as Tony Bennett Sings a String of Harold Arlen, is available on Apple Music.

-Filed Under: Song of the Day Tagged With: Glenn Osser, Harold Arlen, The Wizard of Oz, Tony Bennett, Tony Bennett Sings a String of Harold Arlen, Yip Harburg
+Filed Under: Song of the Day Tagged With: Glenn Osser, Harold Arlen, Jamaica, Tony Bennett, Tony Bennett Sings a String of Harold Arlen, Yip Harburg

 • 1